Fidelity Solo 401(k): 5 Surprising Tips to Maximize Contributions

 Why Choose Fidelity

 • As the employer, you can contribute additional funds as a profit-sharing contribution.
-This contribution may be 25% of your earned income minus one-half of your self-employment tax.
-The maximum contribution is $57,000.
+This contribution may be 25% of your W2 or 20% of your self-employment income (subject to the annual maximum).

 Fidelity offers a variety of benefits, making it easy for the self-employed to save for their retirement: